AlishanKably/Project-03/README.md

 ## The API

 For the API, Express was the chosen library used for this project which allowed methods such as ```GET``` ```POST``` ```PUT``` and ```DELETE``` to be incorporated.
 MongoDB was used by creating an array of objects or JSON documents which hold the database with the API's fetched to render on the app.
 Specifically, MongoAtlas was used for this project.
-An object document mapper is then used for document stores to provide methods to connect to mongodb such as connecting to the database stored on MongoAtlas.
+An object document mapper is then used for document stores to provide methods to connect to mongoDB such as connecting to the database stored on MongoAtlas.
 For this project, Mongoose was used.
 The building blocks of Mongoose come from the models/schemas written in the backend to allow items such as custom validation and relationships to other models.
 Specifically, a RESTful API was used through creating various endpoints to fetch information from the database.

 ```
 // product endpoints